Climate change in Texas: Wildfires

-frequency, and extent of wildfires."According to Wes Moorehead, fire chief at the Texas A&M Forest Service, "Wildfire in Texas does seem to be a growing problem.
+frequency, and extent of wildfires."
+According to Wes Moorehead, fire chief at the Texas A&M Forest Service, "Wildfire in Texas does seem to be a growing problem.
 We see more and more wildfires, it seems like, every year."
 As of 2022, Texas has the second highest wildfire risk in the United States.
 According to research by Texas A&M University, climate and weather trends in Texas are increasing the wildfire risk, although perhaps less so in West Texas.

+Effects on health

+Hot weather in the state can cause adverse health effects on vulnerable populations, like heat stroke and dehydration, which could affect people's cardiovascular and nervous systems.
+Warmer air also increases the production of ground-level ozone, which can worsen lung diseases like asthma, and can also cause heart disease, increasing the danger of premature death.
+More extreme storms have also taken a toll on Texans' mental health, particularly those who have survived Hurricane Harvey.
+Weeks after Harvey hit the state, researchers were surveying across the hardest-hit areas, and found that 46 percent of Houston area participants met the necessary symptoms for PTSD.
+More than half of the 41 survivors in the survey had symptoms of anxiety.

 Action to address climate change

 City action

 Texas has the following Clean Cities coalitions: